Police abolition: History

-The United States established its first militarized police force in Pennsylvania in 1905, directly influenced by American warfare conducted by the Philippine Constabulary.
+The United States established its first militarized police force in Pennsylvania in 1905, directly influenced by American warfare which was conducted by the Philippine Constabulary.
 The Pennsylvania State Police were created by Governor Samuel W. Pennypacker, who intended for the force to serve as a means "to crush disorders, whether industrial or otherwise, which arose in the foreigner-filled districts of the state."
 Virtually all of the officers were drawn from the U.S. military, many coming directly from the Constabulary.
 While the state police force was "supposedly statewide" in name, "the force was actually deployed in four troops to cover the mining districts", which were highly populated by "foreigners".
-Nearly all of the troopers were "American born and their motto was 'One American can lick a hundred foreigners,'" as recorded by historian Thomas Reppetto.
+Nearly all of the troopers were "American born and their motto was 'One American can lick a hundred foreigners,'" as recorded by Thomas Reppetto.
 They referred to themselves as the Black Hussars and were referred to colloquially as "Cossacks."

 As early as 1906, the state police were already stirring resentment by shooting labor strikers and escaping accountability.
 In 1906, troopers shot twenty strikers in Mount Carmel.
 Although the lieutenant in command was arrested for assault and battery, "the state exonerated him and his men of all charges."
 Governor Pennypacker expressed support, stating that the troopers had "established a reputation which has gone all over the Country... with the result that the labor difficulties in the anthracite coal region entirely disappeared."
 The state police were commonly called in to suppress labor strike activity, were used as a weapon of the elite class in Pennsylvania, and regularly escaped repercussions for their actions.
 As stated by Jesse Garwood, "A [state] policeman can arrest anybody, anytime."
 The United Mine Workers "pressed for the abolition of this 'Cossack' force" but retreated during World War I when more transformative labor organizing from the Industrial Workers of the World (IWW) arose in the region.
 Although they had supported abolition for nearly a decade, the United Mine Workers were satisfied when a raid was conducted on an IWW meeting in 1916 in Old Forge.
 All 262 people present were arrested, and "after the release of some undercover informants, the rest were sentenced to thirty days."